10 Of The Best European Capital Cities By Rail

 Don’t miss: Going full tourist and getting at least one aerial perspective of the city, either from the Arc de Triomphe or Eiffel Tower.

-Getting there by train: There are regular trains to Paris from throughout France, arriving at one of eight stations.
+Getting to Madrid by train: There are regular trains to Paris from throughout France, arriving at one of eight stations.
 There are also several long-distance and overnight trains to major European cities.

 10. Rome, Italy